The Best 7 Strategies to Control Scope Creep in Projects

 Effective Leadership for Focus and Direction

-💡Develop leadership skills through training and practice in negotiation, strategic decision-making, and conflict resolution.
+💡Develop leadership skills by practice, negotiation, frequent decision-making, and conflict resolution.
 Foster an environment of open communication and transparency to facilitate stakeholder alignment.

 Say "No" When Necessary